Join us on August 27th for a special foraging walk and social hour at the Horn Farm Center.

 - Parking is along the field above the farmhouse.

-- Event will be held in the Horn Farm Center’s corn barn.
+- Social event will be held in the Horn Farm Center’s corn barn.

 - Please wear weather appropriate attire and walking shoes.